Ronak004/Bitcoin-Price-Forcasting-Using-Tweets/README.md

 We explored the sentiment distribution in the dataset, identified commonly used words in positive and negative tweets, and established a weak positive correlation between sentiment scores and Bitcoin price and that the relationship between the two is highly complex.

 ## Machine Learning
-We split the dataset into training and testing sets and used linear regression to predict the Bitcoin price based on sentiment scores.
+We split the dataset into training and testing sets and used linear regression and neural network model to predict the Bitcoin price based on sentiment scores.
 We used various performance metrics such as MSE, and R-squared to evaluate the model's performance.
 However, these models have their limitations, and their accuracy is affected by various factors such as data quality, model assumptions, and the complexity of the relationship between the variables.
+Models Used
+- Linear Regression
+- Neural Network

+## Neural Network Model
+To improve upon the performance of the linear regression model, we also trained a neural network using Keras.
+We experimented with various configurations of the neural network, including different numbers of layers and nodes, as well as different activation functions.

 ## Tools Used
 - Python 3.9